A 33 year old woman was forced to undergo an emergency abortion and hysterectomy after a smear test result was incorrectly reported. She was awarded:

 You may be able to claim compensation if you were misdiagnosed or if you’ve experienced another type of medical negligence.
 In order to make successful cervical cancer misdiagnosis claims, victims will need to demonstrate that the level of care they received from the health care system was below what should be expected and that they have had worse outcome from their treatment as a result.
 Compensation claims may be successful if you experienced the following:

 The relatively mild symptoms of cervical cancer to begin with means it can be misdiagnosed or that a patient isn’t diagnosed as quickly as possible.
-Failure to diagnose cervical cancer, in any part of the body, can have serious consequences on a person’s health, including the extent of treatment they will need to treat the disease or slow its progression.
-If you experienced a misdiagnosis of cervical cancer, you may be able to claim missed cervical cancer diagnosis compensation professionals failed to refer you to extra tests or take other steps they should have done.
+Failure to diagnose cervical cancer can have serious consequences on a person’s health, including the extent of treatment they will need to treat the disease or slow its progression.
+If you experienced a misdiagnosis of cervical cancer, you may be able to claim missed cervical cancer compensation.

 There are guidelines in place in the NHS to ensure those that have been diagnosed with cervical cancer receive an efficient level of treatment in order to tackle the disease.
 However, sometimes delays can occur, leading to the disease spreading.
 In this case, it may be possible to claim cervical cancer compensation to reflect the damage the delay has caused.